If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 A well-maintained bee smoker guarantees an excellent, clean supply of smoke.
 Every bee smoker should be kept in good condition for them to operate properly.
 Here are some of the ways to maintain your bee smoker:

 - The interior part of the bee smoker should be cleaned using a screwdriver or a hive tool.
 Scrape around the lid so that it opens up and closes easily.
 Clean the smoke outlet also.

 - Remove soot and carbon from the can so as to make it easy to remove the grate.

 - Remove the grate using a screwdriver and remove the soot or carbon using a hive tool.
 You should also clean the holes using the corner of the hive tool or a screwdriver.
 Debris and soot may also be collected in the can beneath the grate.
 Use a hive tool or screwdriver to remove this.

 - Gently remove the bellows from the smoker and clean the tube.
 You should also check out the bellows for air leakage using your finger.
 Squeeze the bellows and pass your finger over the surface of the bellows.
-Any small leaks can be fixed temporarily using a tape but large air leak requires a replacement of the bellows.
+Any small leaks can be fixed temporarily using tape but large air leak requires a replacement of the bellows.

 - Put back everything that was removed for maintenance and your smoker will be as good as new.

 Bee stings hurt, and can even be fatal if you’re allergic to them.
-To ensure you go about your business efficiently and without any burns or stings from the bees, choose from one the above best bee smokers.
-The bee smoker not only pacifies the bees but it also gives the beekeeper confidence when working on the hive.
+To ensure you go about your business efficiently and without any burns or stings from the bees, choose from one of the above best bee smokers.
+The bee smoker not only pacifies the bees but also gives the beekeeper confidence when working on the hive.
 A relaxed beekeeper will also do a good job with less reactionary movement.
-It also helps minimize bee loss that usually occur when bees get crushed while removing and replacing frames.
+It also helps minimize bee loss that usually occurs when bees get crushed while removing and replacing frames.
 Calm bees are easy to move and manipulate.
 You should however take good care of your bee smoker so as to boost its efficiency and extent its life.